 One of the most historical landmarks in San Francisco is the former federal state prison Alcatraz Island (“the rock”).
-From the mid-1930’s to 1960’s, Alcatraz was the premier maximum security federal prisons.
+From the mid-1930s to the 1960s, Alcatraz was the premier maximum security federal prison.
 Today, Alcatraz National Park is accessed by all.
-This virtually inescapable prison is a 22 acre island of concrete, fences and barb wire and a mile or so off the coast of San Francisco.
+This virtually inescapable prison is a 22-acre island of concrete, fences, and barb wire and a mile or so off the coast of San Francisco.
 While in operation there were 36 escapes but all but 5 were either shot or captured.
 The 5 that remain listed as “missing and presumed drowned” adds to the mystery and drama of this facility.
-Two more famous inmates of Alcatraz are Al Capone, George “Machine Gun” Kelly.
+Two more famous inmates of Alcatraz are Al Capone, and George “Machine Gun” Kelly.
 The highest occupancy was 302 convicts.

 On the Alcatraz